keydap/sparrow/README.md

 5. A client written in Java, see https://github.com/keydap/sparrow-client
 6. Support for LDAP bind, search and password modify operations.

+## Can I Use it in Production Environment?
+Not yet.
+We are aiming to make it production ready by Q4 2017.

 ## What is happening right now
 1. Improving OpenIDConnect handler and audit logging